hcfman/sbts-aru/README.md

-## StalkedByTheState: Audio Recording Module
+## StalkedByTheState: Autonomous Recording Unit

-Welcome to the audio recording enhancement of the **StalkedByTheState** security suite.
+Welcome to the autonomous recording unit enhancement of the **StalkedByTheState** security suite.

 ### Introduction:
 While initially conceived to augment security, this module serves a dual purpose.
 It introduces the concept of an **Autonomous Recording Unit (ARU)**, a term prominently used in bioacoustics.
 What sets this ARU apart is its ability to precisely synchronize the time of arrival for audio packets.
 Coupled with a tracking file, this enables pinpoint **Time Difference of Arrival (TDOA) sound localization**.